 What is a digital education platform?

-As the name suggests, a digital education platform is an online ‘environment’ comprising applications and tools for the education sector.
-It’s used by teachers, administrative staff and students – and is designed specifically to accelerate digital teaching and learning for schools and is therefore a brilliant platform that can be used for remote teaching and learning.
+As the name suggests, a DEP is an online ‘environment’ comprising applications and tools for the education sector.
+It’s used by teachers, administrative staff and students – and is designed specifically to accelerate digital teaching and learning for schools.

 A typical DEP contains tried-and-tested productivity software, such as those for word processing, spreadsheets and presentations – as well as email and calendar tools.
 No doubt you’re already familiar with such software.